 - 3D molded plastic shift panel with grooves and texture to protect the boot

-- Inner ankle panel constructed from durable plastic
+- Inner ankle panel is constructed from durable plastic

 - CE Approved to EN13634:2015